 We see diversity as essential, desirable and a positive business benefit.
 We therefore strive to create a diverse, inclusive and open work environment.

 Even so, we are determined to bridge the gender gap both inside our Company and more widely in society.
-In 2021, we held an employee forum with female leaders from the business sharing experiences and challenges faced by women in their careers.
+In 2022, we launched our 2026 strategy, with the target to reach 30% women across our organisation.
+We also conducted a diversity and inclusion survey, asking colleagues to share their priorities, feedback and ideas to inform our approach.

 Our approach extends beyond our organisation.
 Our Third Party Code of Conduct sets the standards we expect from our partners and suppliers by encouraging responsible business practices; treating colleagues and partners with respect, dignity and professionalism; and aiming to improve diversity throughout the industry.
 As part of our community strategy, we aim to support education and digital inclusion, with a focus on women and rural communities.